My Quilting Journey

 In 2005 I was invited to give a slide presentation to my own guild, and then branched out, traveling to other guilds in the New England and Mid-Atlantic region.
 I travelled to the Washington D.C. area to present my “Goddess Project” lecture and workshop for the Friendship Star Quilters.

 In 2008, during a trip to Venice, Italy, I was introduced to the lace made on the lagoon island of Burano.
 It was love at first sight, and when I returned from my trip, I just couldn’t stop thinking about it.
 In 2009, I travelled back to Venice for a three-week stay to learn from an expert how to make that beautiful, intricate lace, called “punto in aria.”
-Since then, the lace has influenced my work, leading to a new series of quilts called Venetian Lace.
+Since then, the lace has influenced my work, leading to a new series of quilts called Stitches in the Air.
 In this series I employ the use of both improvisational piecing and fused appliqué, along with a technique I call “free-motion-blanket-stitching.”
 Also new to this series is the use of hand-embroidered edgings.

 In January of 2015 I accepted a position as a manager and instructor at a local vacuum and sewing machine dealer.
 I created a quilt shop from “scratch,” designing the space, selecting the fabrics, notions, patterns and books to be sold, and teaching all of the quilting classes as well as giving private lessons and running events and sit and sews.
 After five years, I left the shop to open my own business.